-The lines of the Pasha 6 are made of proven strong and stretch resistant Polyester HMA Aramid/Kevlar (yellow core) lines and PES/Dynema (white core) lines.
+The lines of the Pasha 4 are made of proven strong and stretch resistant Polyester HMA Aramid/Kevlar (yellow core) lines and PES/Dynema (white core) lines.
 The entire rigging system comprises individual suspension lines looped and stitched at each end.
-The lines have strengths from 60 up to 420 kg.
+The Aramid lines have strengths from 60 up to 340 kg.
+The Aramid cascade lines have strengths from 80kg up to 160 kg.
+The Dynema brake lines have strengths from 80kg up to 360 kg

-The suspension lines are comprised of "cascaded top lines" (attached to the under-surface), "cascaded middle lines" (cascade 2 to top lines together on outermost main lines), and "main lines".
-Main lines are connected to the riser by the "quick links" (small carabiners).
-The "stabilizer line" connect the upper stabilizer lines on the outer suspension points with the quick link.
+The suspension lines are comprised of "cascaded top lines" (attached to the undersurface), "cascaded middle lines" (cascade 3 to top lines together on outermost main lines), and "main lines".
+Main lines lead to the "quick link" (a Maillon which connects lines and risers).
+The "stabilizer lines" connect the upper stabilizer lines on the outer suspension points with the quick link.
 The "brake lines" are not load carrying suspension lines.
 They lead from the trailing edge of the canopy to the main brake lines and run to the brake handles through the pulleys attached to the D-risers.
 A mark on the main brake line indicates the position of the brake handle.
 This adjustment, on the one hand, allows sufficient brake to be applied during extreme flying situations and when landing, while on the other hand, this ensures that brakes are not permanently applied to the canopy (especially when fully accelerated).
 This trimming should not be altered.
 For differentiation purposes the A-lines are coloured red, the brake lines are orange, all remaining lines are yellow.
 Also the main suspension loop, on the bottom of the riser, is covered red.
 This is where the main karabiner should be hooked in, which then in turn connects the risers to the harness.

-The Pasha 6 is equipped with 5 risers per side (A, A1, B, C, D).
+The Pasha 4 is equipped with 5 risers per side (A, A1, B, C, D).
 The two central A-lines per side are attached to the main A-risers while the outermost A main lines are attached to A1 risers.
-The 3 B-main lines are attached to the B-riser.
+The 3 B-main lines and the stabilizer lines are attached to the B-riser.
 The 3 C-main lines to the C-riser.
-The 2 D-main lines and the stabilizer lines to the D-riser.
+The 2 D-main lines to the D-riser.
+The main brake lines leads through the pulleys on the D riser.

-The line connections are made to triangular Maillons (quick links) fitted with a rubber "o- ring" in the form of a "figure eight" which prevents any slipping of the lines on the quick link.
+The line connections are made to triangular Maillons (quick links) fitted with a rubber "oring" in the form of a "figure eight" which prevents any slipping of the lines on the quick link.
 See line plans for details.